-This exact scenario was created on the Intelsat IS-29e satellite and mitigation techniques to counter it were tested.
+This exact scenario was created on an Intelsat Epic satellite and mitigation techniques to counter it were tested.
 The scenario was created twice, once with the interference source located out-of-beam and once with it located in-beam.
 For each location, different mitigation techniques were employed and validated.

-The operational environment for this testing was User Beam K01 on IS-29e configured in loopback.
-I.e. a signal uplinked in the K01 coverage area was received by IS-29e, routed onboard via the digital payload, and transmitted back to earth in the Beam K01 downlink.
-Beam K01 is shown in the lower half of Figure 1.
+The operational environment for this testing was a spot beam on an Intelsat Epic satellite configured in loop back.
+I.e. a signal uplinked in the coverage area was received by the satellite, routed onboard via the digital payload, and transmitted back to earth in the beam downlink.
+The Intelsat Epic satellite beam is shown in the lower half of Figure 1.
 The up and downlink frequencies were Ku-band.